-Take the facts of example 2, except that each investor invests through an investment partnership that holds one hundred percent of Crab Co.
+Take the facts of example 2, except that instead of investing directly into Crab Co, each investor invests into an investment partnership that holds one hundred percent of Crab Co.
 The investment partnership has a general partner that decides on the investments of the partnership.
 The investment partnership makes a debt investment in Crab Co.
 This debt is a hybrid financial instrument for some of the investors, but not all of them as they are resident in different countries.

-Whether the investors of the partnership are acting together due to the presence of a co-ordinator within the scope of limbs (d) to (f)?
+Are the investors of the partnership acting together in relation to their interest in Crab Co due to the presence of a co-ordinator within the scope of limbs (d) to (f) of the "acting together" definition?

-The partners can be considered to be acting together in relation to their interest in Crab Co via their investment partnership under limb (d) of the definition as their investments are controlled by the general partner.
+The partners are acting together in relation to their interest in Crab Co via their investment partnership under limb (d) of the definition as their investments are controlled by the general partner.
 The partners will also be acting together based on the partnership agreement if that provides for the decision-making rights of the general partner.
-(Note that the exception to the co-ordinator rule in FH 15(2) does not apply on these facts as there is only one relevant investment vehicle.)
+(The exception to the co-ordinator rule in FH 15(2) does not apply as there is only one relevant investment vehicle.)